 To work to counter these inequities, a targeted universalism approach was taken to ensure equitable distribution of safety improvements.
-As defined by University of California-Berkeley, targeted universalism is:
+As defined by john a. powell, targeted universalism is:

 "...setting universal goals pursued by targeted processes to achieve those goals...universal goals are established for all groups concerned...[and] the strategies developed to achieve those goals are targeted, based upon how different groups are situated within structures, culture, and across geographies to obtain the universal goal".